flackbash/ACS-QG/README.md

        ./experiments_6_postprocess_seq2seq.sh

-*TODO: check how Data Evaluation (DE) to filter low-quality data samples fits in here*
+7. **Append entailment scores**\
+    Use trained entailment model to append entailment score column.
+    In the original code, this is included in `experiments_3_repeat_da_de.sh`

+       ./experiments_7_ET.sh

+8. **Perform data evaluation**\
+    Perform data evaluation to filter low-quality data samples and tag data samples with quality metrics: language model, entailment model, language complexity.
+    In the original code, this is included in `experiments_3_repeat_da_de.sh`

+       ./experiments_8_DE.sh

 ## Run experiments with Polyaxon
 If you want to use [Polyaxon](https://polyaxon.com/) to run your experiments,